Meeting the Cooperative Childrearing Team

 Responsibilities: Engaging with the public, academics and policy makers

-From: Hampshire, England
+From: Hampshire, United Kingdom

 I’m an anthropologist and psychologist who is interested in well-being and mental health of children and young people.
 I really enjoy thinking about how society can influence how we think about the world and ourselves, and how it affects young people as a result.
 While my background is in anthropology, I am currently completing my PhD at the University of Oxford in Experimental Psychology, where I am investigating panic disorder in teenagers.
 On the project here at UCL, I work on engaging and communicating with the public, academics, and policy makers in order to try and make our study have the most impact that it can.
 As someone who works in both the medical and social sciences, I find childrearing to be a very interesting and important part of development.
 Outside of work and my PhD, I enjoy music, reading and I am currently learning to cross-stitch.